 In his book ‘The Purpose Driven Church‘, Rick Warren proposes 4 elements that should be included in any home group format.

 Please don’t be too regimental with this but I’m including it as it might be helpful to use as a guide.

-You can ask people to take turns in bringing an icebreaker, picking the songs, making tea.
+You can ask people to take turns in bringing an icebreaker, picking songs and acting as MC.